 Teslas are different from other electric car manufacturers because they're both fun to drive and friendly to the environment.
-It is in those positive environmental intentions where their technology often surpasses the competition.
-However, all of their technological advancements and luxury details obviously impact the bottom line.
+It is in those positive environmental intentions where the company's technology often surpasses the competition.
+However, all of Tesla's technological advancements and luxury details obviously impact the bottom line.

-Elon Musk didn’t become a billionaire by accident, and Tesla’s have always been notoriously expensive.
-Nevertheless, many of their fans understand the reasons behind their pricing and are more than willing to pay if it means getting a better, more eco-friendly product.
+Elon Musk didn’t become a billionaire by accident, and Teslas have always been notoriously expensive.
+Nevertheless, many of the brand's fans understand the reasons behind the pricing and are more than willing to pay if it means getting a better, more eco-friendly product.